-I Love Katamari review
+I Love Katamari for iPhone full review

 Back in 2004, a low-budget game produced by Namco called Katamari Damacy took the PlayStation 2 world by storm.
 Its bizarre premise and addictive gameplay proved infectious enough to merit a series of sequels - and now an iPhone version.